ranmocy/life/README.md

 [Open in browser](https://ranmocy.github.io/life/)

+## Usage

+1. Click the map to toggle state.
+1. Use button to control speed and save/load.

 ## Rules

 * Any live cell with fewer than two live neighbours dies, as if caused by underpopulation.